312 North River Street

 The Co-op has an in-line hot water heaters in our bathroom and bakery.

-Electricity use is cut through the maximum use of daylight through our double pane windows, as well as high-performance lighting and use of CFLs.
+Electricity use is cut through the maximum use of daylight through our double pane windows, as well as high-performance lighting and use of CFL and LED bulbs.

 Programmable thermostats allow gas furnaces and air conditioners to work less when the store is closed.